 This page explains the work of the National Institute for Health and Care Excellence (NICE).
 There is information about

 NICE stands for The National Institute for Health and Care Excellence.
-It is an independent organisation, and was set up by the Government in 1999.
+It is an independent organisation, set up by the Government in 1999.
 NICE decides which drugs and treatments are available on the NHS in England and Wales.
 The All Wales Medicines Strategy Group also makes some decisions for the NHS in Wales.
 Generally they follow NICE decisions.
 Scotland and Northern Ireland have separate organisations to make decisions.

-The government developed NICE to get rid of the post code lottery, in which some drugs and treatments were available in some parts of the country, but not in others.
+The government developed NICE to get rid of the post code lottery, which meant that some drugs and treatments were available in some parts of the country, but not in others.
 NICE aims to give independent advice about which treatments should be available on the NHS in England and Wales.
 And to make sure that people have the same access to treatment and care wherever they live.

-NICE’s main functions are
+NICE’s main responsibilities are to

 NICE considers whether a treatment

 - Will help the NHS meet its targets, for example by improving cancer survival rates